Cornell-SA-Tech/about/sa-reimbursement-how-to/README.md

 1. Make sure your reimbursement request is approved by the VP of Finance / SA President.

-    Email the VP of Finance a week in advance of your purchase.
+    Email the VP of Finance a week in advance of your purchase (5 business days).
 Sometimes, smaller things can be emailed a couple days in advance.
 If something is urgent, then include in your subject headline "urgent". **You won't get a reimbursement if you request after you made your purchase.**

 2. You should get a reply within 2-3 days.